kadcom/mda/Readme.md

 In the root of this project there's a `main` package that have `main.go`.
 This is the place where you put your main program as well as runtime configuration.

 ### The modules

-Within the root project there are `modules` implemented as Go package.
+Within the root project there are _modules_ implemented as Go package.
 Package is a boundaries in Go.
 Everything inside this module is isolated.
-Inside this module there's no rule on how you organise files.
+Inside this module there's __no rules__ on how you organise files.
 However, in my project, I usually have these:

 1. __The domain object__.
 This defines the objects which maintain its state and